analyticsplaybook/analyticsplaybook.github.io/index.md

 ---

 layout: minimal
-title: Analytics Playbook
+title: Analysis Playbook

 ---

-# Analytics Playbook Cookbook:<br>An Open Source Repository for Analytical Techniques
+# Analysis Playbook:<br>An Open Source Repository for Analytical Techniques

 > If you have knowledge, let others light their candles in it.
 > [- Margaret Fuller (1810 - 1850)](http://www.newyorker.com/magazine/2013/04/01/an-unfinished-woman)